PetraSp/item-manager/README.md

-# ItemManger
+# Item Manager
 This Angular 7 app allows users to search second hand items by title, description, price and email.
-The listed items can be further ordered following the same criteria.
-Users can add selected items to their favorite list and remove them from there without having to close the modal.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.7.
+### Features:
+* Order the listed items
+* Add selected items to favorites
+* List your favorite items and remove them from your favorite list

+### Technologies
+Project is created with:
+* Angular version: 7.3.7
+* Jest version: 24.0.0

 ## Get started